 Lack (or perceived lack) of reward

-Change for change’s sake will never be well received.
+Change for change’s sake will never be received well.
 A common saying in business is, “Managers get what they reward.”
 This basically means that employees need to know what their reward will be for implementing said change.
 If employees do not see a clear path toward rewards, they will resist the change.
 Lack of reward means they have no real reason to be enthusiastic about or motivated to support the change.